Kentucky Bounty Hunter Guide: Requirements and Steps

 Bowling Green, KY 42101

-Finding work as a pretrial officer is different than finding work as a bounty hunter.
+Finding work as a pretrial officer is different from finding work as a private investigator.
 Pretrial officers must work with the pretrial agency and are assigned defendants to work with.
 To ensure that you understand the profession and are doing the best possible job, identify a mentor who has experience working with defendants.

 Featured Private Investigator Agencies in Kentucky

-If you choose to get experience as a private investigator, see below for some top rated private investigator agencies in Kentucky.
+If you choose to get experience or pursue a career as a private investigator, see below for some top-rated private investigator agencies in Kentucky.

 Beacon Investigative Solutions